-Download the free file and use your Silhouette machine to cut it out.
+Download the free file (in the box lower down on this post) and use your Silhouette machine to cut it out.
 Remember a few things with heat transfer vinyl:

 –the image must be MIRRORED – flip it horizontally.
 This is because with HTV you cut it from the backside, so upside down.
 So the image needs to be reversed.

 –vinyl is placed onto the cutting mat shiny side DOWN.
 The shiny side is the carrier sheet.
 It is thick and clear.
 The vinyl is the color (here I used white).
 You want to cut through the vinyl side, so the vinyl needs to be up which means the shiny side is down.